krkruk/OrionDoc/source/documents/requirements/system_requirements_document.rst

      - During this time the rover should remain still.

-[TELE] Teleoperations and telemetry requirements
+[TELE] Teleoperation and telemetry requirements
 --------------------------------------------------------------------------------

-.. list-table:: Safety requirements table
+.. list-table:: Teleoperation and telemetry requirements
    :header-rows: 1

    * - ID